MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 A materialized view is made of two components:

 * A *materialized* part - an Azure Data Explorer table holding aggregated records from the source table, which have already been processed.
-This table always holds the minimal possible number of records - a single record per the dimension's combination (as in the actual aggregation result).
+This table always holds the minimal possible number of records - a single record per the dimension's combination, which is the actual aggregation result.
-* A *delta* - the newly ingested records in the source table, which haven't yet been processed.
+* A *delta* - the newly ingested records in the source table that haven't yet been processed.

-Querying the materialized miew *combines* the materialized part with the delta part, providing an up-to-date result of the aggregation query.
+Querying the materialized view combines the materialized part with the delta part, providing an up-to-date result of the aggregation query.
 The offline materialization process ingests new records from the *delta* to the materialized table, and replaces existing records.
 The replacement is done by rebuilding extents that hold records to replace.
-Both processes (ingestion and [extents rebuild](../extents-overview.md)) require available ingestion capacity.
-Clusters in which the available ingestion capacity is low may not be able to materialize the view frequently enough, which will negatively impact the materialized view performance.
-The bigger the *delta* is, the slower queries will perform.

 If records in the *delta* constantly intersect with all data shards in the *materialized* part, each materialization cycle will require rebuilding the entire *materialized* part, and may not keep up with the pace.
 The ingestion rate will be higher than the materialization rate.
 In that case, the view will become unhealthy and the *delta* will constantly grow.
-Monitor the number of extent rebuilds in each materialization cycle using [metrics](#materialized-views-monitoring).

 ## Materialized views monitoring